Migrant and Contract Worker Policy

 Ownership and Contact Details

-This policy is owned by the Global Sourcing and Sustainability Director and managed by the Head of Sustainability.
+This policy is owned by the Head of Sourcing, Ethical and Sustainability, overseen by the Chief Operating Officer and managed by the Ethical Sustainability Coordinator.

 Please contact your local Ethical Trading Manager with any questions relating to the Implementation of this policy.